skomil/homepage_redesign/_posts/2014-07-11-VIDEOCallTimeJuly10.md

 youtubeid: eAIMRIW-1mY
 ---

+> Our blog is migrating.
+This blog post will now live here: [http://blog.mayday.us/post/98259990125/](http://blog.mayday.us/post/98259990125/)

 Check out the latest Call Time with Lawrence Lessig, this one moderated by Ben Wikler of ["The Good Fight"](http://thegoodfight.fm/) podcast.

 {% include youtube-embed.html %}